symfony/symfony-docs/book/forms.rst

 .. note::

-   The Symfony form component is a standalone library that can be used outside of Symfony2 projects.
+   The Symfony2 form component is a standalone library that can be used outside of Symfony2 projects.
 For more information, see the `Symfony2 Form Component`_ on Github.